chenx/WordPress_Extension/README.md

 # WordPress_Extension
-Extension to customize WordPress for MIS development.
+Extension to customize WordPress as website framework.

 About
 =====